unionlabs/union/docs/docs/05_sdk/03_tutorials/demo-setup.md

 6. It starts the local prover in the background if the `--circuit-path` is provided.
 7. It sets up the initial channels for both `ICS20Transfer` and `PingPong` on Ethereum.
 Note that this is not being done in Union since this is handled at the genesis configuration.
 8. It creates light clients on both chains.
-9. It waits for the prover to be online, and then it starts the relayer to relay packets.
+9. It waits for the prover to be online, and then it starts Voyager to relay packets.

 ## CLI options to customize the execution